 Vice President Operations

 The Vice President Operations will support the overall hockey operations of the Association and assume the duties of the President as delegated in the event of his/her absence for any reason.
-Vice President Operations will secure all ice contracts, allot game, practice and development ice time and other practice facilities, coordinate ice schedules with the appropriate Vice Presidents and Division Coordinators and coordinate the scheduling of games with the appropriate league representative.
-Vice President Operations will be responsible for the Risk Management and Fair Play policies and programs and will participate in all discipline complaints in conjunction with the Vice President Administration, Vice President of Risk Management and Safety Coordinator.
-They will perform such other duties as delegated by the President.
+Vice President Operations will be responsible for the Risk Management and Fair Play policies and programs and will perform such other duties as delegated by the President.

 Vice President Administration

 The Vice President Administration will support the overall administrative operations of the Association and assume the duties of the President as delegated in the event of his/her absence for any reason.
 The Vice President Administration shall be familiar with and enforce the bylaws and policies of the Association, be responsible for the planning and coordinating of the Annual General Meeting and be responsible for all fundraising including the acquisition and maintenance of lotto licenses.
 The Vice President Administration shall assist the Registrar in all registration matters including requests for financial assistance and collection of delinquent accounts.
-They will be the Chair of any committee pertaining to disciplinary or protest matters and shall be responsible for enforcing discipline in conjunction with the Vice President of Risk Management and Safety Coordinator.
 They will perform such other duties as delegated by the President.

 Secretary